-Ripley is a little bundle of dominance and fearlessness, but strangely afraid of heights.
+Ripley is a little bundle of dominance and fearlessness, but she is strangely afraid of heights.
 I guess when your legs are only four inches long that is understandable!
 In this photo you can see how short Ripley’s legs are compared to Billy’s.

 Important safety note: When transporting your pet in a pet basket, always make sure they cannot hurt themselves by jumping out.
 Ensure that they are very firmly tethered with a safety leash of some kind.
 Most good pet baskets are set up for this, and some even come in with built-in short leashes.
 It’s best if your dog is wearing a harness, because if they do manage to jump out while leashed, you don’t want them hurting their necks while suspended from the basket!
 With our dogs, we make sure the leash is too short for it to be possible for them to jump at all.

 Ripley is now two, and we decided it was time to try and get both our dogs on bikes.
 Maybe if Billy saw Ripley on a bike, he’d get a bit braver?
-So we decided to try Billy out in this retro wicker basket on my bike.
-It is wire-framed and is secured to the bike from the front forks and also from the headset, so I knew it would take all of Billy’s eleven lbs easily.
+So we decided to try Billy out in this Retrospec retro wicker basket on my bike.
+It is wire-framed and is secured to the bike from the front forks and also from the headset, so I knew it would take all of Billy’s eleven pounds easily.

 We tried Billy out in this wicker pet basket, and he seems to like riding in it.
 Happy surprise!